aspose-pdf/Aspose.PDF-Documentation/java/advanced-operations/annotations/annotation-add-delete-and-get-annotation/hightlights/_index.md

 type: docs
 weight: 20
 url: /java/highlights-annotation/
-description: The Markup annotations are presented in the text as highlights, underlines, strikeouts, or jagged underlines in the text of a document.
+description: Discover how to add highlights annotations in a PDF document in Java using Aspose.PDF to highlight important text.
 lastmod: "2021-11-24"
 sitemap:
     changefreq: "weekly"